 You’re often best off performing both types of analysis, but it’s important to know what information each analysis type provides before you make a purchase or sell a stock.

 Fundamental stock analysis involves determining whether the current price of a stock or security accurately reflects the company’s future value.
+This involves analyzing the business’s fundamentals and its leadership team and understanding the broader factors at hand moving the market.

 It’s about predicting future price movements for the stock itself, not necessarily analyzing whether the stock is an accurate match for the company behind it.